-Regarding courses spring 2021, we are planning to give as many as possible in big classrooms, but some will be given digitally.
+Please note!
+Due to the current Covid-19 situation, most courses will be given digitally or semi-digitally at the moment.
 Please see each course page for more information regarding certain course weeks.
 We are following the Covid -19 situation and we may need to switch format if the situation changes.
 If you have questions regarding this, please ask us: firstname.lastname@example.org.

 The courses are primarily for those admitted to PhD studies at the Faculty of Medicine.
 Subject to availability, the courses are open to PhD students at other faculties and universities.